£18,000 + per year

 You could contact agencies directly to ask about placements, and make industry contacts through relevant groups on social networking sites like Twitter or LinkedIn.
-See the Work Experience section of the Institute of Practitioners in Advertising (IPA) website for more information and a list of member agencies.
+See the Work experience section of the IPA website for more information and a list of member agencies.

 D&AD offers information guides and a series of professional development programmes, such as Workout, aimed at helping people build a portfolio and to make contacts in the advertising industry.
 Visit the D&AD website for more details.